devotedbee/statistics101-python-samples/README.md

   LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Replace YEAR and Your Name with the appropriate values and add a `LICENSE` file at the repository root.

 ## Contact